AndreOliveiraMendes/streamlit_test/README.md

 streamlit run app.py
 ```
 This will start a local server where you can interact with the application in your web browser.

-## Contribution Guidelines
-This project is intended for experimentation and learning.
-Feel free to fork the repository, try out new ideas, and build upon it!